-Its in-depth lore, range of character abilities, and stylised take on the battle royale genre makes Apex Legends a clear pick for the best PS4 games available in 2021.
+Its in-depth lore, range of character abilities, and stylized take on the battle royale genre make Apex Legends a clear pick for the best PS4 games and the best PS4 multiplayer games.
 For us, the movement mechanics and unique characters put it at the pinnacle of battle royale games.
 While it is available on other platforms, remapping the DualShock 4 allows you to seamlessly slide around the map to your heart’s content.

 Whether you just want to hang out with your mates with some quick-fire games or knuckle down and test your mettle in Apex Legends’ ranked playlists, you can get a wide range of experiences just by logging into this free-to-play game.
 The regular updates keep everything fresh, and PvE story elements introduce more of that glorious Titanfall lore every week.
 Now we’re just waiting for the Titans to appear…

-Everyone’s favourite four-wheeled footie game is a PS4 staple already.
-But with its recent free-to-play update, the game is sure to get a huge influx of players.
-Rocket League already has a healthy online community, but hopefully this will take Rocket League to the next level.
+Everyone’s favorite four-wheeled footie game is a PS4 staple already.
+But with its free-to-play update, the game received a huge influx of players.
+Rocket League already has a healthy online community, but hopefully, this will take Rocket League to the next level.

 Remakes often have a hard time living up to their predecessors.
 They have to overcome the nostalgia of the original, while simultaneously updating graphics and mechanics without losing touch with the soul of the game.
 That said, Final Fantasy 7 Remake navigates these tricky seas with ease, emerging glistening from the storm.